Paper Spine Cactus

 Light: Sun to part shade

-Water: Average during the growing period, sparsely during the winter.
+Water: Average during the growing period, sparsely if any during the winter.

-There isn’t much online about this cactus, but I will continue adding photos as time goes by I will try and give as much information as I can from my experience.
+There isn’t much online about this cactus, but I will continue adding photos as time goes by and give as much information as I can from my experience.
 The Tephrocactus articulatus var. papyracanthus seems to be very easy to grow.